-Despite being condemned by the Canadian Psychological Association, conversion therapy—the practice of trying to change a person’s sexual orientation or gender identity from queer to heterosexual or cisgender—still happens in Canada.
+Despite being condemned by the Canadian Psychological Association, conversion therapy—the practice of trying to change a person’s sexual orientation or gender identity from queer to heterosexual or cisgender—was still legal in Canada until now.

 What is conversion therapy?

 Conversion therapy, sometimes called reparative therapy, is carried out by licensed healthcare providers and by religious or spiritual leaders.
 Its methods include counselling, prayer, religious rites, medication, and more.

 All approaches are based on pseudo-scientific beliefs that any expression of gender or sexual orientation of queer people is deviant and needs to be corrected.
 In other words, practitioners of conversion therapy believe that queer individuals are suffering from an illness that needs to be cured.